HarinManiK/SnapNap/README.md

 SnapNap.exe

-That's all.
-From the next time, it'll auto-start when you log in to your device.
+That's it.
+SnapNap will start automatically the next time you log in.
 ---

 ## How to Use